 Application Forms are to be completed and submitted with the application, These are avaiable for download above.
 Please contact Council on (03) 6393 5320 if you would like a copy posted to you.

 When submitting your application, please make an appointment with our Development Services Customer Service Officer on 6393 5320.
 Applicable Fees are required to be paid on submission.
 Quotations are avaibale be phoning Council on (03) 6393 5320.

-Plans are to be prepared by a suitably qualified person.
+Plans are to be prepared by an accredited Building Designer/Architect.

 For all new dwellings, larger extensions or 2nd storey additions, obtain a soil test on the building site, this is to be provided by a Geotechnical Engineer and will determine the footing/slab system design.

-If necessary obtain a special connection permit.
+If necessary, obtain a special plumbing permit.
 Required for such things as septic tanks, package treatment plants, dairy effluent and swimming pools.

 For further information contact the Environmental Health Officer on 6393 5339.

 Building Standards for safety, health and amenity in your living environment

 All new hot water installations must supply water at the hand basins, baths, bidets and showers no hotter than 50?C. During the installation your plumber can install a tempering valve which controls the temperature.